-In 2005 Kirilenko Maria made her most significant tennis breakthrough wining her first career Tour singles title and a second doubles title.
+In 2005 Kirilenko Maria made her most significant tennis breakthrough winning her first career Tour singles title and a second doubles title.
 Maria Kirilenko captured her singles title at a Tier II Beijing.
 Kirilenko who was un-seeded at the time advanced to the Final after the world number one Maria Sharapova had to retire from the match after an injury caused by a strain to her pectoral muscle.
-In the Final held in China her rival was number nine seed Anne-Lena Groenefeld, Maria won the match six three, six four.
+In the Final held in China her rival was number nine seed Anne-Lena Groenefeld, Maria won the match six-three, six-four.

 ”This is my first title and I’m so excited.
 It has been a great week for me.
 I have played hard and I’m glad that I was able to win today.
 With the top seeds out, I saw my chance to play well and work hard to make it far in the tournament.
 It is not often that you get a chance, but this time I took it and it was good for me.”
 As commented by Maria Kirilenko after a superb tennis Final victory.

-At Doha as a qualifier Kirilenko defeated number fourteen Patty Schnyder six zero in the first set, losing one six in the second however, Maria showed why she has great potential by wining out six two in the third and final deciding set to achieve her career-best win at this point.
+At Doha as a qualifier, Kirilenko defeated number fourteen Patty Schnyder six zero in the first set, losing one six in the second, however, Maria showed why she has great potential by winning out six-two in the third and final deciding set to achieve her career-best win at this point.

 Hot tennis talent Maria Kirilenko achieved her one hundredth career victory at the US Open playing Pous Tio.
-In a hot succession of wining tennis matches Maira has moved up the tennis rankings.
-Kirilenko made her Top 50 debut on March twenty first racing up the rankings from position sixty six to forty eight after the Indian Wells tournament.
-On September 26 Maria moved up from forty five to position twenty eight after her Beijing win.
-A tennis career-high position of twenty five was achieved on the thirty first of October with and equal doubles position on the seventeenth of October.
+In a hot succession of winning tennis matches, Maira has moved up the tennis rankings.
+Kirilenko made her Top 50 debut on March twenty-first racing up the rankings from position sixty-six to forty-eight after the Indian Wells tournament.
+On September 26 Maria moved up from forty-five to position twenty-eight after her Beijing win.
+A tennis career-high position of twenty-five was achieved on the thirty first of October with an equal doubles position on the seventeenth of October.

 In 2006, January Auckland Maria Kirilenko made it to the Quarter Final stages.
-Ranked forth she lost to eighth seed and runner-up Vera Zvonareva.
-In Sydney she reached the second round losing to fourth seed Nadia Petrova.
-In Melbourne at the Australian Open, Kirilenko reached the third round and forced top seed and eventual Quarter Finalist Lindsay Davenport to three sets losing six four, four six, six two.
+Ranked fourth she lost to eighth seed and runner-up Vera Zvonareva.
+In Sydney, she reached the second round losing to fourth seed Nadia Petrova.
+In Melbourne at the Australian Open, Kirilenko reached the third round and forced top seed and eventual Quarter Finalist Lindsay Davenport to three sets losing six-four, four-six, six-two.
 This was still a great achievement for a hot new tennis talent equalling her best career Grand Slam performance with an additional doubles Quarter Final paired with Gisela Dulko.

-In Dubai Maria reached third Tour singles Quarter Final of season defeating fifth seed Petrova while losing to number two seed Davenport in another three set match.
-The impressive six four, six one win over world number eight Nadia Petrova was her second Top ten career victory.
+In Dubai, Maria reached the third Tour singles Quarter Final of the season defeating fifth seed Petrova while losing to number two seed Davenport in another three-set match.
+The impressive six-four, six one win over world number eight Nadia Petrova was her second Top ten career victory.